SuyashLakhotia/TechInterview/6 - Concurrency in Java.md

 }
 ```

 The first approach is more flexible and separates the `Runnable` task from the `Thread` object that executes the task.
+Additionally, since Java does not support multiple inheritance, implementing the `Runnable` interface will still allow the runnable class to extend another class.

 ### Sleep